dotnet/samples/core/interop/godll/cs/README.md

 page_type: sample
 name: "Calling Go functions from C# code"
 urlFragment: "shared-c-dotnet-cs"
-description: "A simple example of using golang's cgo library and .NET's P/Invoke to compile Go code into .dll's that's functions can be called from C# code."
+description: "A simple example of using golang's cgo library and .NET's P/Invoke to call Go functions from C# code like a C-style API."
 ---

 # Calling Go functions from C# code